SuoLab-GZLab/TCR_Dynamic/README.md

 This study establishes a multidimensional quantitative evaluation framework to systematically deconstruct the methodological confounders inherent to temporal T cell receptor (TCR) repertoire analysis.
 We reveal that widely reported clonal turnover and dynamic abundance shifts observed in sequencing data are fundamentally technical artifacts driven by stochastic sampling of low-expansion clones, phenotypic biases, and localized intra-tumor spatial heterogeneity.

-## Repository Structure & Figure Reproduction
+## Structure & Figure Reproduction

 The code is organized by corresponding main figures in the manuscript.
 Each directory contains standalone scripts to reproduce the data processing and visualization steps.